Sayat1/prodigy-plus-schedule-free/README.md

 							use_orthograd=False, use_focus=False)
 ```

+> [!IMPORTANT]
-As with the reference implementation of Schedule-Free, a constant scheduler should be used, along with the appropriate
-calls to `optimizer.train()` and `optimizer.eval()`.
+> As with the reference implementation of Schedule-Free, a constant scheduler should be used, along with the appropriate calls to `optimizer.train()` and `optimizer.eval()`.
 See the Schedule-Free documentation for more details: https://github.com/facebookresearch/schedule_free

 ## TLDR
 The default settings should "just work", but there are a few configurations you can try to improve things.

 ### Gradient scaling/clipping
 By default, the optimiser uses StableAdamW to scale parameter updates, which reduces the need for external gradient scaling or clipping.
 However, this can also hamper Prodigy's ability to adapt the stepsize.
-While the optimiser includes internal logic to mostly mitigate this, you can set `use_stableadamw=False` and use external gradient clipping instead.
+While the optimiser includes internal logic to mostly mitigate this, you can try `eps=None` to use Adam-atan2 instead, or set `use_stableadamw=False` and use external gradient clipping.

 ### Training multiple networks
 Unlike reference Prodigy, this optimiser will adjust the stepsize per parameter group, allowing one to train multiple networks at the same time.
-To use the original behaviour, set `split_groups=False`.
+To train all groups together like the original Prodigy, set `split_groups=False`.

+> [!TIP]
+> As of v2.0.0, `split_groups_mean` is `False` by default, so full, per-group training is always active.
+Set `split_groups_mean=True` to replicate the behaviour of older versions.

 ### Turning off Prodigy
 Earlier versions of the optimiser recommended setting `prodigy_steps` equal to 5-25% of your total step count, but this should not be necessary with recent updates.
 That said, you can still use the setting to make sure the LR does not change after a certain step, and free any memory used by Prodigy for adapting the step size.

-## Changes in v2.0.0
-* Schedule-Free can be disabled using `use_schedulefree=False`.
-This reverts the optimiser to straight Prodigy, while keeping per-group learning rates and the rest of the features of the optimiser (StableAdamW, factorisation, and so on).
-In this mode, it is best paired with a decaying LR scheduler.
-* Changed `split_groups_mean` to `False` so full, per-group stepsize adaptation is active by default.
-* The Prodigy implementation adjusted to more closely match the original.
-* StableAdamW use a soft scaling formula based on the square root of the RMS.
-This should result in more accurate LR adjustments.
-* SPEED has been completely reworked, and should be more stable and perform better on a wide range of tasks.
-Personally, I now prefer it over base Prodigy.
-* Removed Muon.
-It never really worked correctly when combined with Schedule-Free and Prodigy.
-* Removed the "confidence" learning rate limiter, which ended up being too aggressive for non-SDXL training and fine-tuning.
-* Added a limiter to d growth to prevent over-estimated LRs when gradients and EMAs are still stabilising.
-It can be disabled via `d_limiter=False`.
-* Added logging group parameter `effective_lr`.
-This value is for reporting only; rather than using `d * lr`, you can track `d * effective_lr`.
-This provides a closer approximation of the LR when Schedule-Free is on.
-Once the LR has settled, `d * effective_lr` should be around 10% the size of `d * lr`.
-* Sufficied to say, you should not resume training started with older versions of the optimiser with this one.
-It will break.

 ## Details
 An optimiser based on Prodigy that includes Schedule-Free logic and much, much lower memory usage, the aim being to remove the need to set any hyperparameters.
 Of course, that's never the case with any optimiser, but hopefully, this comes close!